EddieHubCommunity/support/moderators/github.md

 For example, the commit message which created this file was `docs: add drafts for moderation guide`.

+Additionally, GitHub will automatically append the pull request number at the end of the default commit message. **DO NOT REMOVE THIS**, as it allows people to reference the pull request that created the commit to check the full commit history.

 ## Handling Inactive PRs

 If a contributor has not responded to reviews or comments on a PR, follow this general timeline for how to respond: